 1. Environment-Specific Control

-• Each environment (Development, UAT, Production) can have its own active policy, providing control over what version of the application is running in each stage of the development lifecycle.
+• Each environment (Development, UAT, Production) can have its own active policy, providing control over what version of the project is running in each stage of the development lifecycle.

 2. Rollback Capability